OleksiyRudenko/dev-env/README.md

 Some scripts require you to fix filepath, credentials, etc (as denoted).

-Some scripts will require administrative privileges to run.
+Some scripts will require administrative privileges and may require `chmod u=rwx *.sh` to run.
+Remember to precede script with explicit path, e.g. `./script.sh`

 ## Pre-requisites